 Colonoscopies are recommended for people who are at increased risk of developing colorectal cancer.
 This type of cancer is much more effectively treated when it is detected early.
 Individuals at increased risk of developing colon cancer include those who:

-• Have a personal or family history of inflammatory bowel syndrome (IBS)
+- Have a personal or family history of inflammatory bowel disease (IBS)

 All individuals over the age of 50 should undergo regular colonscopies and the procedure may be recommended for younger patients at elevated risk, whether they are experiencing symptoms or not.